value investing

 Understanding the Concept of Margin of Safety

-The margin of safety is a critical principle in value investing.
-It refers to the difference between a stock’s intrinsic value and market price.
-This difference cushions against potential market fluctuations, reducing the risk of losses.
+The margin of safety is a key concept in value investing.
+It’s the gap between a stock’s true value and its current market price.

 Mitigating Risks through Margin of Safety